310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 ……?

 {% endbubble %}
-{% bubble Shinobu %}
+{% bubble Shinobu2 %}
 “However, mankind mustn’t give up!
 Where darkness may lie, let there be light!
 When evil surges forth, justice shall too!”
 {% endbubble %}
 {% img /img/es/eventstory/cometshow/chiakibcg.jpg %}
-{% bubble Shinobu %}
+{% bubble Shinobu2 %}
 “‘I want to protect our wonderful planet!’
 ‘I want to protect my loved ones!’
 ‘I want to live happily forever, without any worries or anguish!’”

-“It is those wishes and desires filled with positive emotions that crystalized and called upon a different miracle!”
+“It is those wishes and desires filled with positive emotions that crystalized and called upon a miracle!”

-“Turning all the dreams and hopes deep inside everyone’s hearts into his strength—A warrior of justice stood up to take the stage!”
+“Turning all the dreams and hopes deep inside everyone’s hearts into his strength—The warrior of justice stood up to take the stage!”

 {% endbubble %}
 {% bubble Chiaki csbcg %}